SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     READ TABLE itab REFERNCE INTO DATA(dref_inl) ...
     ```

-**What to use then?** Since all syntax options principally offer the same
+**Which to use then?** Since all syntax options provide the same
-functionality, it is up to you and your use case.
-For example,
+functionality, it depends on you and your use case.
+For example, the
-performance or readability of the code play a role.
-See more information
+performance or readability of the code may play a role.
+For more information, see
-in the programming guidelines on the [target
+the programming guidelines for the [target
 area (F1 docu for standard ABAP)](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abentable_output_guidl.htm "Guideline").
-One obvious use case for `INTO dobj` is when the table should
+An obvious use case for `INTO dobj` is when the table should
-not be modified via the copied table line.
-However, the copying comes
+not be changed using the copied table line.
+However, copying comes
-with performance costs.
-Imagine your table contains lots of columns or
+at a performance cost.
+Imagine that your table contains many columns or
 nested components.
-Not copying at all in such a case is more performant
+In this case, it is better not to copy at all (although you can of course use
-(however, you can certainly restrict the fields to be copied using the
+the `TRANSPORTING` addition to restrict the fields to be copied).
-`TRANSPORTING` addition).

 <p align="right">(<a href="#top">back to top</a>)</p>

 *Reading a single line by index*

 The following example shows `READ TABLE` statements to read a single line from an internal table by specifying the index.
-The addition `USING
-KEY` can be used to specify a table key and, thus, determine the table index to be used explicitly.
+You can use the addition `USING KEY` to specify a table key and thus explicitly determine the table index to use.
 If the table has a sorted secondary
 key, the addition can be specified and the line to be read is then determined from its secondary table index.
 If the primary table key is
-specified using its name `primary_key`, the table must be an index table, and the behavior is the same as if `USING KEY` was
+specified by its name `primary_key`, the table must be an index table, and the behavior is the same as if `USING KEY` was
 not specified.
 ``` abap
 READ TABLE itab INTO wa INDEX i.